This is a trick question. Its just not helpful to think of fetal position as being anyone's fault.

 In a long labor, a mother may ask “Why doesn’t this baby come out?”
 A helper might joke, “This is a stubborn baby.”
-But the baby is trying their best to fit the design of birth.
+But the baby is trying their best to fit the design of birth, and have to accomadate the space if the womb or the muscles are somehow in a less than ideal line up.

 A baby will take the most optimal position possible.
-Some babies can be repositioned more readily than others, depending on how low they are in the pelvis or the size and shape of their head in any direction.
 A mother does her best given the the baby's position and the time and support available.
 Some providers know how to help reposition baby and some do not.
-The same puzzle solution doesn't work for every situation.

 After a long labor ended in a cesarean, a mother may ask, "Am I broken?"
 Sometimes its a matter of the baby's head being wrong way in.
 The pelvis would have birthed the baby with the chin tucked and crown first, but perhaps couldn't fit a baby whose chin was up or head was tilted.